TheArchitectDev/Architect.DomainModeling/README.md

 }
 ```

+_As a side note, if a value object is ever serialized to JSON, then the sensible `private init` makes `[JsonInclude]` necessary to include the property,
+and `[JsonPropertyName("UnchangingStringConstant")]` provides backward compatibility if the names are ever changed (an easy oversight)._

-This is the non-boilerplate portion of the value object, i.e. everything that we would like to define by hand.
+The above is the non-boilerplate portion of the value object, i.e. everything that we would like to define by hand.
 However, the type is missing the following:

 - A `ToString()` override.
 - A `GetHashCode()` override.